 PoGO – Pokémon GO: A Very Slow Discovery Field Guide

-During the event “A very slow discovery” you have the chance to catch the iridescent version of Flegmon for the first time in Pokémon Go and even get the Galar form of Flegmon and Lahmus.
-To do so, you’ll need to complete the new field explorations, which we’ll you here.
+During the “A very slow discovery” you have the chance to catch the iridescent version of Flegmon for the first time in Pokémon Go and even get the Galar form of Flegmon and Lahmus.
+To do so, you’ll need to complete the new field explorations, which we’ll show you here.

-Until June 13, you have the chance to meet Flegmon and its Lahmus more often in the wild in Pokémon Go and secure the dazzling form of the slow Pokémon.
+Until June 13, you have the chance to meet Flegmon and its evolution Lahmus more often in the wild in Pokémon Go and secure the dazzling form of the slow Pokémon.
 In addition, the Galar form of Flegmon will be unlocked for the first time for this event.
 In addition to Flegmon, you will also encounter Bummelz, Schluppuck, Spoink, and other slow Pokémon more often during this period.

 During the event “A very slow discovery” you will receive mainly field research from Pokéstops, which will reward you with Flegmon and other slow (or matching the event) mons when you complete it.
 Since Field Research gives you a higher Shiny chance, Pokéstop tasks are a good source for catching your Shiny Flegmon in this limited-time event.